Michael Scofield: Character development

+Background and Motivation

-Michael Scofield, portrayed by Wentworth Miller, is a fictional character and one of the two main protagonists of the American television series Prison Break.
-Michael is a principal character, and has been featured in every episode of the series.
-He deliberately went to prison to break out his elder brother, Lincoln Burrows (Dominic Purcell), before his execution for a crime he did not commit.
+Michael deliberately goes to prison to break out his older brother, Lincoln Burrows (Dominic Purcell), before his execution for a crime he did not commit.
 The storyline of the first season revolves around the two brothers and Michael's plan to help Lincoln escape his death sentence.
 Later seasons detail their life on the run and their quest for the truth behind Lincoln's imprisonment.

+Personality and Traits

-Michael has been clinically diagnosed with low latent inhibition, a condition in which his brain is more open to incoming stimuli in the surrounding environment.
-He is unable to block out periphery information and instead processes every aspect and detail of any given stimulus.
-This, combined with a high IQ theoretically makes him a creative genius.
+Michael has been clinically diagnosed with low latent inhibition, a condition in which his brain is more open than most people's to incoming stimuli in the surrounding environment.
+He is unable to block out peripheral information and instead processes every aspect and detail of any given stimulus.
+This, combined with a high IQ, theoretically makes him a creative genius.

 In flashbacks, the child version of Michael is played by Dylan Minnette.

-Development

-The character was conceived after Prison Break creator Paul Scheuring developed an idea from another producer, about a man who deliberately imprisons himself to break somebody out.
-From the initial proposal, Scheuring then justified the character and story by making him a structural engineer who worked at the architecture firm that had access to the prison's blueprints.
-The name was originally used in Roald Dahl's collection of short stories, Someone Like You, as Michael Scofield.